Hybrid divide-and-conquer approach for tree search algorithms: Hybrid speed-ups for tree search in satisfiability problems

-At this point let us be more precise.
-We are looking for reversible algorithms (circuit) which a) compute the children for any vertex of the PPSZ search tree in the branching representation, and b) which can decide whether a vertex specified in the branching representation is satisfying or a contradiction.
-These elements would suffice to implement the walk operator (see Section~\ref{sec:gvb}).
 What complicates the realization of such subroutines is, as we discussed previously in Section~\ref{sect:spec-intro}, branching choices, i.e. the values of guessed variables alone, do not map trivially to individual variable values.
-For example, a node's label $111\ast\ast$, i.e.~the first three guessed variables have all been set to $1$, should first be converted into a partial assignment to the variables, before we can compute its children.
-Note, otherwise we do not even know which variable is the first guessed variable, so we must compute the s-implications to find out.
-An obvious solution is to compute all implications and store the real values, but this violates the objective of using less memory than what the natural representation allows.
+For example, in the branching representation, a node's label $111$, i.e.~the first three guessed variables have all been set to $1$, should first be converted into a partial assignment to the variables, before we can compute its children.\footnote{For instance, in the formula $(\overline{x_1} \lor x_2) \land (\overline{x_2} \lor \overline{x_3} \lor \overline{x_4} \lor {x_5})$ (and order $x_1 < \dots < x_5$), the node with branching representation $111$ represents the assignment $x_1, \overline{x_2}, x_3 , x_4, \overline{x_5}$, because $x_2$ and $x_5$ will be ($s>1$)-implied.} To know which variable is the first guessed variable, we must first compute the $s$-implications.
+An obvious solution is to compute all implications and store the corresponding partial assignment, but this violates the objective of using less memory than what the natural representation allows.
 Since, as mentioned, Grover-based search will already achieve speed-ups over a classical strategy, we tackle the above problem in this context.

+First, we simplify the problem for the PPSZ setting by using eager evaluation of forced variables.
+This compresses all the line paths in the tree, resulting in a tree with only binary nodes.
+Algorithm~\ref{algorithm:dnc-ppsz2} illustrates this using the tree node functions.
+The node $v$ consists of an advice label, e.g., $111$ (including a counter indicating its length).
+Implementing $ch2$ is trivial, e.g., $ch2(111, b) = 111b$.
+However, this complicates the search function $P$ since it now has to eagerly evaluate forced variables, but it anyway needs to `decode' the advice (which is a similar process).